priyanshu528priya/EMPOWER-KARE/README.md

 ## KARE Dataset ##

-The dataset is available in the dataset folder as 'KARE-Sample.json'.
+The dataset is available in the "EMPOWER-KARE/dataset" folder as 'KARE-Sample.json'.
 The dataset contains the following information:

-* dialogue_id: denotes an unique conversation number.
+* dialogue_id: denotes a unique conversation number.

 * utterance_no: denotes the utterance number in an ongoing conversation.

 * author_role: can take either of the two roles: bot/user.
-	** bot - the conversational agent acting as counselor to help the victim.
+	** bot - the conversational agent acting as a counselor to help the victim.
 	** user - user who is victim of some crime.

-* utterance: the text stated by agent/victim.
+* utterance: the text stated by the agent/victim.

 * knowledge: Knowledge associated with the dialogue.

+## Dataset Request Access

+To request full data access, fill out the agreement form [linked here](https://www.iitp.ac.in/~ai-nlp-ml/resources.html).

 ## Key Highlights of the KARE Dataset